samrum/homebridge-onstar/README.md

 - _"Turn on the Car climate"_ - Precondition/remote start the Vehicle
 - _"Turn on the Car charger"_ - Set charge mode to immediate (For EV/PHEV Vehicles)
 - _"Turn on the Car alert"_ - Triggers a horn/lights alert
-- _"Unlock the Car"_ - Unlocks the driver door for the Vehicle
+- _"Unlock the Car"_ - Sends an unlock command to the Vehicle
-- _"Turn on the Car"_ - Turns on all available switches (Careful!)
+- _"Turn on the Car"_ - Turns on all available switches (Be careful!)

 Off/Lock variants are also available.
 However, the charger switch doesn't support off at the moment.